 ITEM Justification of Cost 1 Indirect Indirect costs are based on the annual set organization-wide percentage rate.
 The indirect costs will not exceed 15% of the modified direct costs.
 2 SRSWC Registration costs to the SRSWC for 120 individuals connected to SAP teams and school related partners- hotel, travel, registration costs for 30 members of the planning committee 3 Office Supplies Supply boxes and supplies, computer related expenses, chart paper and daily operations supplies 4 Business Mileage Work related mileage for staff (excluding commuting to and from work), using the IRS reimburse rate.
-5 Data Processing Service fee charged by SBCSS for internet, email, financial 2000, and purchase requisitions 6 Professional Services Outside consultants used to provide training to build capacity of SBCSS trainers/coordinators - per-approved DBH 7 8 9 The control of the co 10 11
+5 Data Processing Service fee charged by SBCSS for internet, email, financial 2000, and purchase requisitions 6 Professional Services Outside consultants used to provide training to build capacity of SBCSS trainers/coordinators - per-approved DBH 7 , 8 9 10 11